 Our Fee Includes Attorney Consultation & Revision Time

-The fee includes two hours of attorney time conferring with members, modifying the agreement and drafting custom provisions.
+The fee includes one hour of attorney time conferring with members, modifying the agreement and drafting custom provisions.
 Few of our LLCs exceed the allotted attorney time to finalize their Buy Sell Agreement.
 We want the final agreement to contain all of the provisions desired by the members of each LLC.
 Some LLCs need more custom drafting of provisions for the Operating Agreement or need more conference time with members to discuss the agreement and make changes.
 We bill the LLC for any excess attorney time at $295 per hour.

 How to Hire KEYTLaw to Prepare a Buy Sell Agreement